ebrelsford/Leaflet.dataoptions/README.md

 ## Usage

+Include `leaflet.dataoptions.js` in your page, set the options on your map as specified below, and create a map with a `div` as in the examples.

 Leaflet.dataoptions is only tested on Leaflet version 0.6 or greater.

-Include `leaflet.dataoptions.js` in your page, set the options on your map as specified below, and create a map with a `div` as in the examples.
+AMD compatible.

 ### Options